Rhynchophorus ferrugineus: Hosts

 This species of red palm weevil is reported to attack 19 palm species and is the worst such pest in the world.
 Although the weevil was first reported on coconut in Southeast Asia, it has gained a foothold on date palm over the last two decades in several Middle Eastern countries, and then expanded its range to Africa and Europe.
 This expansion has been due to the movement of infested planting material from contaminated to uninfected areas.
 In the Mediterranean region, the red palm weevil also severely damages Phoenix canariensis.
 Currently, the pest is reported in almost 15% of the global coconut-growing countries and in nearly 50% of the date palm-growing countries.

-All known hosts of R. ferrugineus as compiled from sources by CABI ISC are: Areca catechu, Arenga pinnata, Borassus flabellifer, Brahea armata, Brahea edulis, Butia capitata, Calamus merrillii, Caryota cumingii, Caryota maxima, Caryota urens, Chamaerops humilis, Cocos nucifera, Corypha umbraculifera, Corypha utan, Elaeis guineensis, Howea forsteriana, Jubaea chilensis, Livistona chinensis, L. decora, Metroxylon sagu, Phoenix canariensis, P. dactylifera (date palm), P. sylvestris, Roystonea regia, Sabal palmetto, Trachycarpus fortunei, Washingtonia filifera, and W. robusta.
+All known hosts of R. ferrugineus as compiled from sources by CABI ISC are: Areca catechu, Arenga pinnata, Borassus flabellifer, Brahea armata, B. edulis, Butia capitata, Calamus merrillii, Caryota cumingii, C. maxima, C. urens, Chamaerops humilis, Cocos nucifera, Corypha umbraculifera, C. utan, Elaeis guineensis, Howea forsteriana, Jubaea chilensis, Livistona chinensis, L. decora, Metroxylon sagu, Phoenix canariensis, P. dactylifera (date palm), P. sylvestris, Roystonea regia, Sabal palmetto, Trachycarpus fortunei, Washingtonia filifera, and W. robusta.
 Lab studies have reared the insect on diets of Agave americana and Saccharum officinarum, but these findings have not been observed in the wild.
 There is evidence that the weevil prefers the 'Sukkary' cultivar of date palm to other cultivars.

-The palm species Washingtonia filifera and Chamaerops humilis may be moderately resistant to the red palm weevil, though both are known hosts.
+The palm species W. filifera and Chamaerops humilis may be moderately resistant to the red palm weevil, though both are known hosts.